-- Come back here and let us know about anything fun or interesting that you observed or discovered in the comments below!
+- Come back here and let us know about anything fun or exciting you observed or discovered in the comments below!

 5. Read Squirrel Books

-Share any of these informative guides, and popular books about squirrels for kids with children at home or in the classroom to help them learn more about squirrels, or, just for fun.
+My daughter and I looked through several books about squirrels to curate this list for you and your children to enjoy.
+Please share any of these informative guides and popular books about squirrels for kids with children at home or in the classroom to help them learn more about squirrels.

 Educational Books and Guides about Squirrels:

 - Squirrels: The Animal Answer Guide (The Animal Answer Guides: Q&A for the Curious Naturalist)

 - “Bob Ross and Pea Pod the Squirrel” is a charming tale where Bob paints an actual Ross painting.